catseye/SixtyPical/tests/SixtyPical Analysis.md

     | }
     ?
 UnmeaningfulReadError

-Because routines current do not express range constraints, It may not do to take the loop variable as an input. (?)
+Because routines currently do not include range constraints, the loop variable may not be useful as an input (the location is assumed to have the maximum range.)

     | byte table[16] tab
     |